sous-chefs/postgresql/README.md

 (no line printed for `ident_file` as it is `nil`)

+You may set the optional `node['postgresql']['minimize_conf_restarts']` attribute to tell the server recipe to attempt a service reload, if possible, instead of restart, to apply all `postgresql.conf` changes (all added/deleted/modified settings).
+Warning: the cookbook can correctly determine whether it can use reload only if all `node.default['postgresql']['config']` attributes were set before the `server` recipe is loaded.
+In particular, pay attention to the run_list order of these recipes, if they are being used:

+    # Correct order if using node['postgresql']['minimize_conf_restarts']
+    run_list(
+        "recipe[postgresql::config_initdb]",
+        "recipe[postgresql::config_pgtune]",
+        "recipe[postgresql::server]"
+    )

 The `pg_hba.conf` file is dynamically generated from the `node['postgresql']['pg_hba']` attribute.
 This attribute must be an array of hashes, each hash containing the authorization data.
 As it is